 It appears from the email, what I have heard on hair forums is correct.
 I normally use the Classic Rhelaxer in Fine/Color Treated to texlax and I always receive perfect results.
 However, I would like to find the Butter Blend Sensitive Scalp formula.
 I do not experience burning during, but I do have a little itching during the texlaxing process.
 I’m more curious to see how my hair would respond to the different formula being it is Calcium Hydroxide instead of Sodium Hydroxide.

 I hope this helps.
 If you would like information on my actual texlax process and how I mix my texlax, be sure to visit my texlax process series.
 I will like to stress the last part of the email.
 Mizani is a Professional relaxer.
-I know we can often find it at a local beauty supply store but please exercise good judgement if you are not a licensed Cosmetologist using products marked for professional use.
+Customers can often find it at a local beauty supply store.
+Please exercise good judgment if you are not a licensed Cosmetologist using products marked for professional use.

-I do not have a Cosmetology license, but I have been to hair school and taught the proper way to handle and apply chemicals.
-I ended up being a licensed Nail Tech.
+Personally, I do not have a Cosmetology license, but I have been to hair school and taught the proper way to handle and apply chemicals.
+In the end, I decide to become a licensed Nail Tech.
 Don’t judge me…two kids and crazy husband at the time.
 Long story.
 LOL!